Serious DUI and DUAC Attorneys in Greenville, South Carolina

 At the David W. Martin Law Group, our DUI and DUAC attorneys in Greenville know that our state carries its fair share of that total, as nearly 15,500 DUI-related arrests were made last year alone throughout our state.

 What’s more, the National Highway Traffic Safety Administration lists that nearly 33% of driving adults will be involved in a DUI crash during their lifetimes, and if you were the one who was drinking before getting behind the wheel, the consequences of an arrest — with or without an accident occurring — may have disastrous consequences on your personal and professional life.

 Our Greenville DUI and DUAC lawyers design legal solutions for all driving while impaired or intoxicated clients, whether it is their first arrest or charge or if they have previously been convicted on a similar charge.

-We can help you pursue the best outcome for your DUI or DUAC charge, too, starting with a free consultation today.
+We can help you pursue the best outcome for your DUI or DUAC charge, too, starting with a consultation today.

 What is the Difference Between a DUI and DUAC Charge in Greenville, SC?

 South Carolina is unique in that it has two different alcohol-impaired driving charges, which include driving under the influence (DUI) and driving with an unlawful alcohol concentration (DUAC).

 The main difference between the two charges is that a DUAC charge requires proof that the driver was operating a vehicle with a BAC of .08% or higher, while a DUI charge requires proof that the driver was materially and appreciably impaired by drugs, alcohol, or both.